Sales and Psychology Have Always Gone Hand-in-hand.

-Anyone who has done sales, online or offline, will tell you this.
-Back in 1984, a book called “Influence: The Psychology of Persuasion” was released to an unsuspecting public.
+Increase Sales Through Sales Psychology: Anyone who has done sales, online or offline, will tell you this.
+“Influence: The Psychology of Persuasion” was released in 1984 to the unsuspecting public.
 The book is now known as the seminal book on marketing and it’s author Dr. Robert Cialdini has become a figurehead for modern marketing techniques.

 For those who wish to make it in the world of e-commerce, the principles within this book can be complete game-changer